banisterious/obsidian-oneirometrics/ISSUES.md

 > **Ribbon Button Visibility Bug:** [RESOLVED] This issue is now resolved.
 The root cause was an Obsidian API limitation.
 The plugin now uses a single toggle for both ribbon buttons.
 See the archived plan: [docs/archive/RIBBON_BUTTON_BUG_PLAN.md].

+> **Types System Documentation:** The architecture diagrams need to be updated to include information about the consolidated types system implemented in Phase 1 of the Post-Refactoring Roadmap.
+See the tracking issue: [docs/developer/architecture/diagrams/types-refactoring-note.md].
+Will be completed in Phase 3 (Documentation Enhancement).

 ## Table of Contents

 - [Recent Issues and Status](#recent-issues-and-fixes)